Umuzi-org/ACN-syllabus/content/topics/solo-learn/python/python-intermediate/5-working-with-files-project/_index.md

 ## Instructions for the reviewer

-Please check if the learner submitted a link that works.
+- Please ensure that the learner submitted a link to their Solo Learn Profile.
+- Please ensure that the Python Intermediate course is under "Certificates".